Skip to content

 In Simple Terms

 Timechain is the name Satoshi Nakamoto originally used for the data structure the world now calls the blockchain.
-The term survives in early Bitcoin source…
+The term appears in Satoshi’s early source…

 Explore the Full Glossary